-With this knowledge, I’d like to make an appeal to our audience: consider the singular they.
-Language has changed a lot in the last year, with the singular they being voted the most important word of the year, and numerous dictionaries adding gender-neutral usage notes.
+With this knowledge, I’d like to appeal to our audience: consider the singular they.
+Language has changed a lot: the singular they was voted the most important word of the year in 2016, and numerous dictionaries have added gender-neutral usage notes.
 Merriam-Webster even introduced the gender-neutral honorific Mx. to their unabridged dictionary this year, forever ending the question of what to call someone whose gender is nonbinary (i.e., not male or female).

 It’s about time we talked about they in particular and gender-neutral pronouns as a whole, and it’s time we discussed why they’re important to binary and nonbinary folks alike.